EronInformatique/App-Mobile-Conception/Document_Rapports/Rapports/Rapport_App_ERON_Sante.md

 - Language App : French
 - Language Programmation :
-  - FrontEnd Framework : ReactNative
+  - FrontEnd Framework : ReactNative was choose at the beginning with ERON Team.
+After meeting on 2nd of June 2O21 with 2 developper Thomas Berton and Alex Lisoni , they ask us to change and use Angular Ionic;
   - Software Development:  AndroidStudio and XCode
   - Compiler and bundler : Expo
 - Platform : iOS / Android